paulsp01/AI-CHAT-APP/README.md

 ![Screenshot (733)](https://github.com/user-attachments/assets/f2f645f3-fedf-44c7-9188-5d371c82d503)
 ⚫Click any created project box and you will navigate to project dashboard
 ![Screenshot (734)](https://github.com/user-attachments/assets/ba4a62dc-1492-4f31-b207-962051c7e05d)
-⚫Now you click on Add Collaborator
+⚫Now you click on Add Collaborator here you can see all login and register user list you can choose your collaborator and click Add Collaborators
 ![Screenshot (735)](https://github.com/user-attachments/assets/00cad25b-e03d-4673-b1af-f08787a9a914)
-⚫hare you can see all login and register user list you can chhose your collaborator and click Add Collaborators
+⚫You can see all collaborators email by clicking user icon
 ![Screenshot (736)](https://github.com/user-attachments/assets/9450dc8e-ae06-4fda-af55-8187e0a09cb6)

 ![Screenshot (723)](https://github.com/user-attachments/assets/617f50dd-f510-41f7-b45c-34e3a7a21e15)
 ![Screenshot (737)](https://github.com/user-attachments/assets/215c04a8-3abe-4db7-b131-f05bbb185a31)
 ![Screenshot (738)](https://github.com/user-attachments/assets/e3e000c3-f41d-4feb-be17-e46b1abe5fd2)